Wondering how to pack for Italy? Here’s what I’m bringing!

 Below you will find some tips that I am aware of before we leave, along with photos and links (similar ones if the items are old) of all of the outfits I’m bringing.
 Then, I’ll go back into this post and make updates based on what I learned while we were away in case I missed anything you should pack for a trip to Italy!

 If you are going to multiple cities like we are, I think it’s important to pack in luggage you can manage.
 In other words, don’t check 4 bags if only two of you are going!
 We haven’t packed yet so this could still change, but we are thinking we will pack in 1 checked bag, 1 carry on bag, a backpack for Adam and a backpack for me.

 I cannot stress this enough – packing cubes are a GAME CHANGER.
 We got these cubes from our registry and love them so much, but I also got this more affordable set to test out for this trip, too.
 Not only do they help you save a TON of space, but they also help keep your clothes/underwear/socks super organized!
 We did our best to organize by city, so knew what to pull out when we got to a new hotel!

 Bring passport and vaccine card

 This is pretty straight forward, but important nonetheless.
 Don’t forget your passport and vaccine card!!
-(If you are not up to date on you vaccines, check the additional safety protocols required for visiting Italy before you leave.)
+(This might not be a thing anymore!)
 I think it’s best to put them both in your passport case and then get a travel pouch or money belt to keep it safe while you’re on the go.